Riccardo Maglio

 Riccardo Maria Maglio (born 24 April 1999) is an Italian pair skater.
-With his skating partner, Irma Caldara, he has won four senior international medals, including gold at the 2022 Bavarian Open and 2022 Trophée Métropole Nice Côte d'Azur.
+With his skating partner, Irma Caldara, he has won six senior international medals, including gold at the 2022 Bavarian Open, 2022 Trophée Métropole Nice Côte d'Azur, and the 2025 Merano Ice Trophy.

 Career

 Early years

 Maglio began learning to skate in 2007.

 He skated four seasons with Giulia Papa.
 The two made their international debut in February 2018, appearing in junior pairs at the Ice Mall Cup.
 Their other international appearances were also as juniors.

 Papa/Maglio moved up to seniors for their fourth and final season as a pair but did not compete internationally.
 They finished fourth at the Italian Championships in December 2020.

 2021–22 season: Debut of Caldara/Maglio

 Maglio began competing in partnership with Irma Caldara.
 The two placed tenth at their first international event, the Lombardia Trophy in September 2021, and fourteenth at the 2021 CS Golden Spin of Zagreb in December.
 In January, they took bronze at the Icelab International Cup before winning the Bavarian Open.